 Balls Falls

-Yea we know this one has a funny name but once we all get past that, it’s actually a super pretty spot!
-First of all, it’s super close to Rockway Falls.
+First of all, you can hike here from Rockway Falls.
 So you can probably squeeze in both on the same day.
 And secondly, its rushing waters and surrounding foliage is truly a sight to be seen.

 Get out there, grab that camera, and hit the road.
 You’ve got some incredible waterfalls near Toronto to take in.
 Be safe and happy exploring!